material-components/material-components-ios/contributing/checklist.md

 ### commonMDCClassInit (If necessary)

-Classes that set ivar values or perform other commands from the initializer, should avoid duplicate code by writing a `common*MDCClass*init` method to call from all initializers.
+Classes that set ivar values or perform other commands from the initializer, should avoid duplicate code by writing a `common*MDCClass*Init` method to call from all initializers.

-1. The method should be named `common` + the name of the class prefixed with MDC + `init`.
+1. The method should be named `common` + the name of the class prefixed with MDC + `Init`.
 1. The method should be called from all initializers (initWithFrame:, initWithCoder:, etc.)
 1. Enter YES, NO or N/A